florianmahner/tomlparse/docs/README.md

 parser.parse_args()
 ```

 This is just a simple example with two arguments.
 But for larger projects with many hyperparameters, the number of arguments can quickly grow, and the TOML file provides an easy way to collect and store different hyperparameter configurations.
-To parse parameters from the TOML file, you would use the following command-line syntax:
+Every TOML ArgumentParser has a `config` argument defined that we can pass using the follwing command-line syntax:

 ```bash
 python experiment.py --config "example.toml"
 ```

+This will replace the default values from the ArgumentParser with the TOML values.

 ### Extended Example